ddprrt/ddprrt.github.io/src/content/_posts/2021-01-07-tidy-typescript-name-your-generics.md

 ## Generic programming

 TypeScript's generics are arguably one of the most powerful features of the language.
 They open a door to TypeScript's own meta-programming language, which allows for a very flexible and dynamic generation of types.
-It comes really close to being its own functional programming language, as Anders Hejslberg stated [in his 2020 TSConf keynote](https://www.youtube.com/watch?v=IGw2MRI0YV8).
+It comes really close to being its own functional programming language, as Anders Hejlsberg stated [in his 2020 TSConf keynote](https://www.youtube.com/watch?v=IGw2MRI0YV8).

 Especially with the arrival of *string literal types* and *recursive conditional types* in the most recent TypeScript versions, we can craft types that do astonishing things.
 This little type parses Express-style route information and retrieves an object with all its parameters: